End of Life Care and Cat & Dog Euthanasia in Arab

 Our Comfort Room

-Throughout your decision, the team at Arab Veterinary Hospital is always here to walk you through all the options and talk with you about the euthanasia procedure.
+Throughout your decision, the team at Arab Veterinary Hospital is always here to walk you through all the options and talk with you about the animal euthanasia procedure.
 We can perform this procedure in out Comfort Room which we designed to offer you privacy.
 There is a private door for entering and exiting.
-When we come to administer the euthanasia, you can either stay or step out if you prefer.
+When we come to administer the euthanasia, you may either stay or step out if you prefer.
 The euthanasia happens very quickly and acts as an anesthetic.
-It blocks pain signals, sedates your pet into a deep sleep, and then stops the heart altogether.
-Your pet never feels a thing.
+It blocks pain signals, sedates your pet into a deep sleep, and the heart ceases to beat.

 After the procedure, you will need to have plans in place for what to do with your pet’s remains.
 Cremation or burial are both options, and it depends on your family's preference.
 Please have your after-care plans arranged prior to your pet’s scheduled euthanasia.
 Saying goodbye is very difficult, it is helpful to have the final plans made in advance.

 Should you need to discuss any element of end of life care for pets, please get in touch with our compassionate team and we can help you through this difficult time.